wp-plugins/advanced-ads/readme.txt

 * switch ad sizes
 * switch between normal and responsive
 * automatic limit 3 AdSense ads according to AdSense terms of service (can be disabled)
+* assistant for exact sizes of responsive ads with the [Responsive add-on](http://wpadvancedads.com/responsive-ads/)
 * (more coming soon)

 = based on WordPress standards =